Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 It is the angry, vengeful Robin Hood who eventually pairs up with Maid Marian.
 Robin Hood's fierce loyalty to King Richard hints at his future loyalty to his true love, Marian.
 Just as Maid Marian's character evolves, Robin Hood gradually moves away from the fighting and anger to show compassion, generousity, and intellect.
 Therefore, we can conclude that Maid Marian did not choose the Shepherd Robin, but the gentleman who lost his land, stole from the rich, and gave to the poor.

 So, what type of woman would appeal to such a man?
-A kind, loyal, and virtuous woman, and Marian is always portrayed as possessing great virtue.
+A kind, loyal, and virtuous woman.
+Marian is always portrayed as possessing great virtue.

-As in folklore, in film Maid Marian's charcter begins as a woman who is innocent, shy, a delicate virgin whose virtuous character makes her irrisistable to Robin Hood.
+As in folklore, in film Maid Marian's character begins as a woman who is innocent, shy, a delicate virgin whose virtuous character makes her irresistible to Robin Hood.